Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: -algebras and other examples

 As noted in the introduction, this strengthens existing results of \cite{banaschewski} and \cite{rosicky-elementary}---that $\khdual$ is not $P$-elementary.
-By an argument in the final section of \cite{abreg}, the corollary also holds with $\khorddual$, the dual of the category of compact ordered spaces, in place of $\khdual$.
+As noted in \cite[23]{abreg}, it follows immediately that the analogous result holds for $\khorddual$, the dual of the category of compact \emph{ordered} spaces, as well.